open-contracting/ocds-merge/docs/update-merged-releases.rst

 2. Initialize the merger
 ------------------------

-To create merged releases from scratch, a :class:`Merger` instance was used.
-To update merged releases, instead, use a :class:`CompiledRelease` or :class:`VersionedRelease` instance, which accepts an existing merged release as input.
+To create merged releases from scratch, a :class:`Merger<ocdsmerge.merge.Merger>` instance was used.
+To update merged releases, instead, use a :class:`CompiledRelease<ocdsmerge.merge.CompiledRelease>` or :class:`VersionedRelease<ocdsmerge.merge.VersionedRelease>` instance, which accepts an existing merged release as input.
 For example:

 .. code:: python